sauceori/basic-python-adts/README.txt

 unit tests which check interface methods on an individual basis and acceptance tests which use use-case scenarios to confirm more general functionality for these ADTs.
 These tests can all be run sequentially using the test.sh shell script in the base of the project directory.
+    The acceptance test I wrote for my list ADT demonstrates how the list could be used to keep track of families waiting in line with a FastPass system for an amusement park ride.
+I chose this to be my example to showcase how the doubly linked list interface contrasts with stacks in queues, particularly in the way that nodes can be inserted at the front, back, or in the middle of the list (in the case that someone decides to leave the line.)
+    For my Stack ADT my acceptance test shows how stacks are used in programs with "undo" features.
+In my example, a very simple version control system allows its users to remove their most recent changes if they are unhappy with them, popping the names of the edited files off of the stack.
+    My queue ADT's acceptance test uses an automatic telemarketer as an example, numbers are fed to the system and removed after it attempts the phone call.
+I thought this did a good job of illustrating a use-case for FIFO priority structures, as the telemarketer simply attempts a call for every number that it receives to maintain throughput.

 DOCUMENTATION
-For this project I documented my code with pydoc docstrings, the documentation in .html formis available in the docs directory in the root of the project folder and can be generated again if changes are introduced by running the docs.sh script in the same location.
+For this project I documented my code with pydoc docstrings throughout, the documentation in .html format is available in the docs directory in the root of the project folder and can be generated again if changes are introduced by running the docs.sh script in the same location.
 I referenced the following style guides for more general style and pydoc docstring conventions:
 Style: https://peps.python.org/pep-0008/
 Pydoc: https://peps.python.org/pep-0257/